Childcare funding guide for providers

 Deprivation is a key target area for the government, with an aim of narrowing the gap between children from different backgrounds.

-We pay a deprivation supplement of £0.32 per hour to all 3 and 4-year-old pupils living in an SOA ranked amongst the 30% most deprived nationally.
+We pay a deprivation supplement of £0.32 per hour to all 3 and 4-year-old pupils living in an SOA ranked between 1 and 3 most deprived nationally.

 Monthly checks will be run using the postcodes recorded against pupils, and if a pupil is found to be eligible, we will pay the supplement from that point on.

-Please use the tool below to check whether a child attending your setting is eligible for the deprivation supplement.
+Providers can check individual postcodes via the IMD Postcode Checker to check whether a child attending your setting is eligible for the deprivation supplement.
 Eligible postcodes will be ranked with a 3 and under.

-If the postcode is not listed, it could be due to it either being out of county or a new build.
+If the postcode is not listed, it could be due to it either being a new build.

 Checking eligibility for 2-year-old families in England, receiving some additional forms of government support